inspire-eu-validation/ats-invocable-sds/README.md

 ## Tests (MIWP-8 alternative)

-The ATS for the "TG Conformance Class 1: Implementation of Invocable Spatial Data Services" according to the alternative option for SDS classification proposed by MIWP-8, contains the following tests:
+The ATS for the "TG Conformance Class 1: Implementation of Invocable Spatial Data Services" according to the alternative option for SDS classification proposed by MIWP-8, contains all the tests in [ATS Metadata](https://github.com/inspire-eu-validation/ats-metadata) applicable to INSPIRE services, and additionally the following tests:

 | Identifier                                                        | Status   |
 | ----------------------------------------------------------------- | -------- |